jlin27/token-swap-dapp-course/L5_Token_Allowance.md

 In this lesson, we covered:
 * what is a token allowance
 * how to approve a token allowance, specifically for the [0x Exchange Proxy smart contract](https://docs.0x.org/introduction/0x-cheat-sheet#exchange-proxy-addresses)
+* how to revoke an approved token allowance through a UI such as [https://revoke.cash/](https://revoke.cash/).
 * how to modify the dApp UI to adjust to whether or not a token allowance approval is needed
 * check if the user has sufficient balance to proceed to place the trade